Hello and welcome to my website.

 I am experienced in helping people who have difficulties with:

 Addiction; Anger; Anxiety, Stress and Panic Attacks; Bereavement and Loss; Depression; Domestic Abuse and Sexual Violence involving Trauma-Focused Therapy; and Relationship Problems.
+Please see below for more details.

 Frequently indulging in something that feels good at the time then causes other problems is a vicious cycle that can be hard to get out of.
 Addiction is the result of a maladaptive coping mechanism that keeps people stuck in their life, an avoidant behaviour within most cases connected to early life trauma.
 Addiction could be drugs, drink, sex, anxiety, food, excessive shopping or spending large amounts of money the list goes on.
 Working together we will explore and identify the triggers related to trauma that leads to addictive behaviour and find new ways to break the vicious cycle you are in through making alternative choices to achieve positive change.